 Is this program right for you?

-The UW-Madison Consumer Health Advocacy online program offers you the opportunity to become a smart and effective health care advocate, able to guide patients as they navigate the complex health care system and to help bring about system reform at the organizational and national levels.
-The field of health care advocacy is projected to grow more than 20% in the next decade, as more people are drawn to help improve health outcomes, reduce costs, improve quality, and humanize the health care experience for patients and clinicians.
+The field of patient advocacy is expected to grow more than 20% in the next decade, as more people seek to improve health outcomes, reduce costs, improve quality, and humanize the health care experience for patients and clinicians.

 What you learn

-- Gain critical knowledge to successfully navigate medical, legal, insurance, and regulatory systems so you can ensure the best care for yourself or for others
+- Gain critical knowledge to successfully navigate medical, legal, insurance, and regulatory systems so you can ensure the best care for patients

 - Access and apply information to solve problems and communicate effectively with doctors, lawyers, social workers, and insurance companies